Bhavdip/JavaSamplePDPU/README.md

-# JavaSamplePDPU
-These are the sample of java for the student of PDPU.
+This is that source code for the student of PDPU.